 Let

 be a differential equation where $A(x)$ is an $n\times n$ matrix with entries in $\CX(x)$.
 The usual existence theorems for differential equations imply that if $x = x_0$ is a point in $\CX$ such that the entries of $A(x)$ are analytic at $x_0$, then there exists a nonsingular matrix $Z = (z_{i,j})$ of functions analytic in a neighborhood of $x_0$ such that $\frac{d Z}{d x} = A(x)Z$.
 Note that the field $K = \CX(z_{1,1}, \ldots , z_{n,n})$ is closed with respect to taking the derivation $\frac{d}{d x}$ and this is an example of a {\it Picard-Vessiot extension}\footnote{Picard-Vessiot extensions and the related Picard-Vessiot theory is developed in a fuller generality in \cite{DAAG} and \cite{PuSi2003} but we shall restrict ourselves to the above context to be concrete.}.
-The set of field-theoretic isomorphisms of $K$ that leave $\CX(x)$ elementwise-fixed and commute with $\frac{d}{d x}$ forms a group $G$ called the {\it Picard-Vessiot group} or {\it differential Galois group} of (\ref{pveqn}).
+The set of field-theoretic isomorphisms of $K$ that leave $\CX(x)$ elementwise fixed and commute with $\frac{d}{d x}$ forms a group $G$ called the {\it Picard-Vessiot group} or {\it differential Galois group} of (\ref{pveqn}).
 One can show that for any $\sigma \in G$, there exists a matrix $M_\sigma \in \GL_n(\CX)$ such that $\sigma(Z) =(\sigma(z_{i,j})) = ZM_\sigma$.
 The map $\sigma \mapsto M_\sigma$ is an isomorphism whose image is furthermore a {\it linear algebraic group}, that is, a group of invertible matrices whose entries satisfy some fixed set of polynomial equations in $n^2$ variables.
-There is a well developed Galois theory for these groups that identifies certain subgroups of $G$ with certain subfields of $K$ and associates properties of the equation (\ref{pveqn}) with properties of the groups $G$.
+There is a well developed Galois theory for these groups that describes a correspondence between certain subgroups of $G$ and certain subfields of $K$ as well as associates properties of the equation (\ref{pveqn}) with properties of the group $G$.
 The elements of the monodromy group of (\ref{pveqn}) may be identified with elements of this group and, when (\ref{pveqn}) has only regular singular points, it is known that $G$ is the smallest linear algebraic group containing these elements ({\it cf.} \cite{PuSi2003}, Theorem 5.8).
 Further facts about this Galois theory can be found in \cite{DAAG} and \cite{PuSi2003}.

 Now let